 The Management Planning Committee is chaired by the president and is composed of directors, executive officers designated by the president, and general managers of divisions and departments.
-The committee is intended to accelerate decision making and business execution of operations in general, primarily management, research and development, production, sales, quality control, and information management.
+The committee is intended to accelerate decision making and business execution of operations in general, primarily management, research and of increasing corporate value, while striving to accelerate management decision making and establish an efficient and highly transparent management system.

+development, production, sales, quality control, and information management.